Superme2018/bday-tracker/README.md

 It is also an application developed to cover a good approach to workflow via the Laravel framework, and outlines some of the frameworks capabilitys.

-Areas Covered (so far, a good fee to go yet):
+Areas Covered (so far, a good few to go yet):

 Migrations, (Seeder)<br>
 Models, <br>